Which children are at higher risk of severe COVID-19? - NewsBreak

 The national study was published on Feb.
 8 and tracked thousands of children for nearly two years.
 Doctors and researchers found that, overall, children handle the virus well, but there’s a certain group that’s more likely to end up hospitalized.

 Children of all ages, races and sizes who were tested for COVID were tracked from March-September 2020, focusing on hospitalizations and who needed intensive care.
-Sixty-nine health care sites participated in the study.Keep COVID-19 test kits out of reach of children, Poison Control warns
+Sixty-nine health care sites participated in the study.UMKC adds COVID-19 testing site to campus

 Dr. Blake Martin, assistant professor in Pediatrics Critical Care Medicine, said he’s both encouraged and surprised by the results.